bluething/cleancode/01 Clean Code/README.md

 - Rush into production.
 - Don't have time to think a good design.
 - Bugs were not repaired from one release to the next.
 - Leaving technical debt.
 Remember LeBlanc’s law: Later equals never.
+Treat technical debt like credit card debt.

 #### Impact of bad code

+1. More bugs.
+2. Bad code is technical debt, and technical debt means slower and slower development.
+3. Lowe job satisfaction.
+How do we deal with code created in the past?

+Robert Martin, "Indeed the ratio of time spent reading versus writing is well over 10 to 1.
+We are constantly reading old code as part of the effort to write new code therefore making it easy to read makes it easier to write."

 ![impact of bad code](https://github.com/bluething/cleancode/blob/main/images/effectofbadcode.png?raw=true)